ap/vim-buftabline/README.md

 ================================================================

 Buftabline takes over the `tabline` and renders the buffer list in it instead of a tab list.
-It is designed with the ideal that it should Just Work, and has no configurable behaviour: drop it into your configuration and you’re done.
+It is designed with the ideal that it should Just Work: drop it into your setup and you're done.
+There is only minimal configurable behavior.

 Buffer basics